dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * interface can extend one or more interfaces
 * interface only inherits abstract and default methods, and fields, but not static methods
 * interface doesn't inherit static methods - there is no way you can call static methods of parent interface - this is different from classes.
 But with classes you can inherit only 1 class, but with interface you can extend multiple interfaces, and in this case if 2 interfaces has same static method, which one would you inherit.
 The problem with default method is simpler, because default methods stored inside instance, but static methods are global.
 So inherit and storing static methods on the interface would be problematic.
-* interface inherits fields (they only static final) and you can access them from both the interface and it's instance - but if you have 2 variables with the same name, just like with classes such code would compile, but if you try to access such variable you get compilation error
+* interface inherits fields (which are always `static final`) and you can access them from both the interface and it's instance - but if you have 2 variables with the same name, just like with classes such code would compile, but if you try to access such variable you get compilation error
 * if interface extends 2 interfaces with same default method or one default and one abstract - same rules as for class are applied.
 You have to remove ambiguity by redeclare such method either as abstract or default.
 Here different from concrete class, if you have 2 interfaces with same default - you can redeclare it as abstract.
 ```java
 public class App {